KavinduLakmal2000/Digispark-attiny85-windows-freeze-attack/README.md

 ⚠️ This attack will open CMD until the whole computer gets stuck even after removing attiny85 this program will keep execute.

 ⚡ When the attiny85 LED starts blinking you can remove the device from the PC.
+(Remove device after 20 - 30 seconds)

 ⚡ tested on Windows 11